hoodiecrow/ConsTcl/README.md

 _Example: `` (lambda (r) (* r r)) `` ==> `` ::oo::Obj3601 `` (it will be a different object each time)_

 In Lisp, procedures are values just like numbers or characters.
 They can be defined as the value of a symbol, passed to other procedures, and returned from procedures.
-One diffence from most values is that procedures need to be defined.
+One difference from most values is that procedures need to be specified.
 Two questions must answered: what is the procedure meant to do?
-The code that does that will form the body of the procedure.
-Also, what, if any, items of data will have to be provided to the procedure to make it possible to calculate its result?
+The code that does that will form the _body_ of the procedure.
+Also, what, if any, items of data (_parameters_) will have to be provided to the procedure to make it possible to calculate its result?

 As an example, imagine that we want to have a procedure that calculates the square (`` x * x ``) of a given number.
 In Lisp, expressions are written with the operator first and then the operands: `` (* x x) ``.
 That is the body of the procedure.
 Now, what data will we have to provide to the procedure to make it work?
 A value stored in the variable `` x `` will do.
 It's only a single variable, but by custom we need to put it in a list: `` (x) ``.
-The operator that defines procedures is called `` lambda ``, and we define the function with `` (lambda (x) (* x x)) ``.
+The operator that creates procedures is called `` lambda ``, and we create the function with `` (lambda (x) (* x x)) ``.

 One more step is needed before we can use the procedure.
 It must have a name.
 We could define it like this: `` (define square (lambda (x) (* x x))) `` but there is actually a shortcut notation for it: `` (define (square x) (* x x)) ``.